dotansimha/graphql-code-generator/packages/templates/INPUT_TYPE_PROJECT.md

 > The purpose of this file to to tell the GraphQL code generate if you want to flatten selection set, and specify your environment's scalars transformation, for example: `String` from GraphQL is `string` in TypeScript.

-> To understand what `primitives` and `flattenTypes` are doing behind the scenes, [refer to `graphql-codegen-generators` package README](https://github.com/dotansimha/graphql-code-generator/tree/master/packages/graphql-codegen-generators#flattentypes)
+> To understand what `primitives` and `flattenTypes` are doing behind the scenes, [refer to this README](../scripts/handlebars-templates-scripts/README.md#flattentypes)

 Now create a simple template file with this special structure: `{file-prefix}.{file-extension}.{required-context}.gqlgen`, for example: `hoc.js.all.gqlgen`, and use any custom template, for example: